ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 podman machine start
 ```

 This creates a podman machine with the default name `podman-machine-default`.
-Run `podman machine info` in the terminal to confirm that the machine was started
+Run `podman machine info` in the terminal to confirm that the machine was started.

 3. To create a Hello World container, open a terminal window, and type in the command: